 Charge Interruption Recovery

-To figure out which panels did best in sup-prime conditions, we created a test that would compare each panel's ability to recover a charge after being shaded.
-A cloud could pass over head, a panel could close its self or fall over in wind, or some other shadow could pass over the panel when left out for a few hours unattended.
+One of the biggest complaints of users is how small, portable models work on days that are less than "bluebird".
+If you spend a lot of time outside, you know that a perfect blue-sky day is elusive in a lot of places.
+Because of this, a solar contender that only performs in optimal conditions might not be the best option.
+To figure out which models did best in sup-prime conditions, we created a test that would compare each one's ability to recover a charge after being shaded.
+A cloud could pass overhead, a panel could close its self or fall over in the wind, or some other shadow could pass over the panel when left out for a few hours unattended.

 Multiple Device Charging